Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 \subsection{Heterogeneous Consumption Responses}

 \begin{myfigure} \quad{}

-\figurenotes{Panel~\ref{fig:catt_hist} displays the distribution of estimated conditional average treatment effects (CATTs) on daily out-of-pocket spending among treated individuals.
-The red vertical line indicates the average treatment effect on the treated (ATT), obtained from the average effects model.
-Panel~\ref{fig:mpc_hist} shows the distribution of conditional marginal propensities to consume out of coupon subsidies (coupon MPCs), calculated as the ratio of each individual’s estimated increase in total spending to their expected government subsidy.
-The red vertical line marks the benchmark coupon MPC, derived from the ATT and the average expected subsidy.} \end{myfigure}
+\figurenotes{Panel (a) displays the distribution of estimated conditional average treatment effects (CATTs) on daily out-of-pocket spending among treated individuals.
+The red vertical line indicates the average treatment effect on the treated (ATT), obtained from the average effects model \eqref{eq:block_did}.
+Panel (b) shows the distribution of conditional marginal propensities to consume out of coupon subsidies (coupon MPCs), calculated as the ratio of each individual's estimated increase in total spending to the expected coupon subsidy they redeem.
+The red vertical line marks the benchmark coupon MPC, constructed using the ATT and the average coupon subsidy redeemed across treated individuals.} \end{myfigure}